namwen/Shopify-Plugin/README.md

 Off the top of my head there are a few things I have in mind:

-More robust product features - As of now there is no way to store product options, collections, tags, skus, quantity, vendor, etc.
+More robust product features - As of now there is no way to store product options, skus, quantity, etc.

 Add to cart / View cart ( with items and totals ) functionality.